 - Part 5.
 How to Delete Backups of iPhone

 iTunes backups are stored locally on your computer.
-They are placed in username/Library/Application Support/Mobilesync/Backup (Check the different location for backup in different OS in the table).
+They are placed in username/Library/Application Support/Mobilesync/Backup (Check the different locations for backup in different OS in the table).
 Simply navigate to the relevant folder in your Finder app.

 Each folder under Backup contains a single backup.
 The folders can be copied and moved anywhere on the computer, unfortunately without the proper software, it is impossible to glean any meaningful information from these files.